 Careers and employability

-The latest statistics show that 100% of our students are either working full-time or undertaking further study within six months of graduating.
+The latest statistics show that 91% of our graduates are either working full-time or undertaking further study six months after graduating (DLHE 2016/17).

 With the increase in the demand for Welsh graduates across a range of sectors, graduates from the School are often very attractive to employers.
 Preparing students for life outside of the University is an important element of the School’s work.
 We offer a number of modules, for undergraduates and postgraduates, related to Welsh in the community and the workplace, allowing you to make your mark on bilingual Wales in the 21st century.

 Graduates from the School have gone on to work in institutions such as:

 - Welsh Government